fstaffa/compiler-is-my-frenemy/slides/index.md

 ---

 ### Type
-> A type system is a tractable syntactit method for proving the absence of
+> A type system is a tractable syntactic method for proving the absence of
 > certain program behariors by classifying phrases according to the kinds of values they compute.

 ---